 – but what if you already have a regular fan, and would just like to stay relaxed and cool in the midst of mist rather than buy another new fan!
 Well, you can with misting kits!

 These kits come with hoses and nozzles that attach to your regular fan to provide the misting function.
 So, you get the best of both worlds – cooling power of water and strong airflow of your regular fan.
+Or you could build your own DIY misting fan.

 There’s often a little confusion among homeowners when it comes choosing the best misting system, whether misting fans, misting systems, portable misting fans or misting kits.